 Those kind of rough days require a ton of bacon, cheddar, and potatoes.
 That’s where these cheddar bacon twice baked potatoes come into play.

 There is something so comforting about potatoes.
-It’s nearly impossible for me to be sad while eating potatoes (baked, fried, mashed, etc).
+It’s nearly impossible to be sad while eating potatoes, whether the potatoes are baked, fried, mashed, or smashed.

-No need for me to explain my love of twice baked potatoes, have a look at my mom’s famous twice baked ranch potatoes.
+My love of twice baked potatoes stems from my mom’s famous twice baked ranch potatoes.

 Once the potatoes are stuffed, they can be kept frozen for longer storage or kept in the fridge until ready to reheat to serve.